akleroy/cpropstoo/README.md

 ###### Moment Calculation

+* calc_gauss_corr : procedurally generated file that calculates the
+  aperture corrections for a three dimensional Gaussian.
+Created by gauss_model.

+* ellfit [documented] : fit a two dimensional ellipse to data, solving for the principle axes.

-* extrap : use a curve-of-growth analysis to correct moments for finite sensitivity
+* extrap [documented] : use a curve-of-growth analysis to derive the correction needed to extrapolate a moment to perfect sensitivity.

+* gauss_model [documented] : generates a program or IDL file recording the aperture corrections appropriate for a 3-d Gaussian as a function of peak-to-edge ratio.

 * measure_moments : given a vector x, y, v, and t calculate a structure containing moments, wrapping the extrapolation